-SMS fallback extends the functionality of a push notification by delivering your push messages as SMS when data traffic is unavailable.
+Push SMS fallback extends the functionality of a push notification by delivering your push messages as SMS when data traffic is unavailable.
+Here’s a quick look at how it works and the benefits it offers your business and end users.

-We provide you with the option to deliver information to your app users even without an active Internet connection.
-Our system enables automatic sending of an SMS message as a backup solution for all the app users who didn’t receive the push notification.
-This unique feature will ensure that your end-users never miss out on important information.
+SMS fallback allows you to automatically send an SMS message as a backup solution for app users who don’t receive your push notification.
+This unique feature ensures that your end users never miss out on important information.

-Infobip is one of the world’s largest messaging networks, processing over 1 billion of monthly transactions, so delivering SMS messages to your app users will be easy - regardless of where they are.
+Infobip is one of the world’s largest messaging networks, processing over 1 billion of monthly transactions, so delivering SMS messages with us to your app users is seamless – no matter where your users are in the world.

-- Create your push notification in our online editor
+- Create your push notification using Infobip’s online editor.

-- Set a specific time period in which you want it delivered
+- Set a specific time period in which you want your message delivered.

-- Edit your SMS message to fit in the 160 character limit of SMS, if you want it to be delivered as a single message; it can easily be longer
+- Edit your SMS message to fit within the SMS character limit if you want it to be delivered as a single message.

 To automate the whole process we provide REST APIs.
-With only one API call you can set up all 4 abovementioned steps.
-Check it out!
+With only one API call you can set up all of the steps we’ve just covered.